plains203/sentrifarm/OperationalConcept.md

 Further, by recording previously overlooked sensors and data at regular intervals including across the day, this provides for the possibility of finding hitherto-unknown correlations between different sensors and new opportunities for innovation in farm management.

 Other applications, such as distributed pollen recording and smoke detection, may also become possible, subject to development of proper analysis methods.

+# Business Case

+Sentrifarm addresses a gap in the market, through both cheaper hardware costs and open design.

+Many existing farm systems are:
+* very expensive for what you get, or
+* use proprietary protocols and lock up data away from the farmer, or

+Farmers are very busy people.
+Some may have the skill, motivation or expertise to maintain a sensor deployment, and the open source nature of the system provides that opportunity for them.
+For the vast majority, they would rather outsouce the installation and ongoing service, providing a local business opportunity on the ground that is harder to be stolen or locked up by a multinational, unlike large scale tractor systems.